Glitter Mountain

 - If you are using glitter in a candle, make sure the candle is in a heat-proof container.

-Glitter impact on environment
+Glitter’s impact on the environment

 Glitter is a type of microplastic, which are tiny plastic particles that are less than 5 millimeters in size.
 Microplastics can pollute the environment in a number of ways, including: